objectionary/news.eolang.org/_posts/2023/08/2023-08-05-storing-objects-formed-differently-into-cage.md

 Here we copy object `cage` and store the object `0` (which is "formed by" object `int`) in it, and then we write an object `lisa` to it.

-Such behavior is prohibited now and will lead to exception throwing.
+Such behavior is prohibited now and will lead to an exception being thrown.
 Object `cage` can store inside only objects of the same "form."

 The next code will work since object `cat` and `lisa` have the same "form"–"cat":